Check on parking for moving day

 What is a parking permit?

-Whether you’re driving a rental truck or are having a moving service like U-Pack® drive for you, a permit may be necessary if you plan to park the equipment:
+Whether you’re driving a rental truck or using a service like U-Pack®, a permit may be necessary if you plan on parking the equipment:

 - On the street